North Carolina DWI Punishments

 There are numerous punishments that can be imposed if you have been convicted of driving while impaired DWI.
 They are largely dependent upon the severity of the offense and any prior convictions.
 The penalties for first time DWI are much less extreme than for habitual DWI, which is a felony offense.
 If your DWI resulted in severe injury or the death of another, the resulting DWI punishments are harsh.

 The best way to have your DWI charges dismissed or minimize the penalties is to hire a competent lawyer with proven success in the field of DWI defense.
 At the Robinson Law Firm, P.A., our victories are numerous.
-Our DWI defense team will explain these punishments in more detail, answer any questions you may have and put over 30 years experience to work on your behalf.
+Our DWI defense team will explain these punishments in more detail, answer any questions you may have and put nearly 40 years experience to work on your behalf.

 TYPES OF DWI PENALTIES